Support and Tenure

 Applicants should propose two fellowship advisors, one from NMAI and SAAM, and notify them before applying.
 In addition, they may propose up to three consultants from any Smithsonian unit.
 To find a potential advisor or a consultant whose research interests match yours, browse the staff listings in the Smithsonian Opportunities for Research and Study guide or Smithsonian Profiles.

-Proposals should describe the current state of consultation or collaboration with Indigenous artists and estates, knowledge holders, and communities relevant to the work, and demonstrate how the research is accountable to these rights holders.
+Proposals should provide information on the current state of consultation or collaboration with Indigenous artists and estates, knowledge holders, and communities relevant to the work; knowledge of appropriate contacts; and plans for sharing research findings with these communities.
 Along with an academic reference letter, at least one letter of support from a tribal community member, knowledge holder, artist, or artist’s estate is required.
 More than one such letter may be submitted.

 Candidates for the Betsy James Wyeth Fellowship are encouraged to apply for the museum's other fellowship opportunities; however, those require a separate application, also due October 15, 2024.